By Jerry A. Boggs | September 2014

 “Don’t patronize me, Abernathy.
 I’m well aware of the effects of gravity.”

-Abernathy unbuckled, scrambled out of her seat, then crouched, clinging to the arm rest.
-She glanced wildly about in the smoke-filling control room, desperately trying to make sense of it all.
+Abernathy unbuckled and scrambled out of her seat.
+She crouched, clinging to the arm rest.
+She glanced about in the smoke-filling control room, trying to make sense of it all.
 No clues to the insanity were to be seen.
 And no escape route.

 “Megan!
 What is going on—!”
 Her voice choked off in the roiling smoke.

 Megan set off the overhead red emergency flasher and the two-tone klaxon, ear-splitting above all other sounds.
 “I’m afraid you must abandon the shuttle.”